psenough/vainglory_draft_simulator/README.md

 you can use arguments to specify heroes (i.e. `node scrape-vgpro-hero-synergies.js Ardan Celeste Vox` only gets details for the ardan family)

-beware that vgpro-hero-startegies is capitalization sensitive.
+beware that vgpro-hero-synergies is capitalization sensitive about the hero names.

 to see the draft page use `http-server` to start the localhost server and load the page at http://localhost:8080/